kevkaleido/kevs_blog1/src/content/blog/Immortal fish drama.md

 **Romeo:**
 In the vast cosmos, there exists a creature more bizarre than any poet's fevered dream!
 Listen closely, for this tale shall haunt you with its dreadful, undeniable truth!

-*He opens his eyes wide, a look of dramatic revelation dawning upon him.*

 There is a <a class="subtle-green" href="https://en.wikipedia.org/wiki/Turritopsis_dohrnii">jellyfish</a> called Turritopsis dohrnii, a creature both wretched and wondrous!
-And this tiny marvel possesses the power to defy that most relentless of foes: death itself!
+And this tiny marvel possesses the power to defy the most relentless of foes: death itself!

-*He gasps, placing his hand to his chest, almost fainting with the weight of this revelation.*

 When it faces mortal peril, it simply... reverses its life cycle!
 It becomes young again!
 Taunting fate with every pulse of its immortal being!

 *His voice rises to a fevered pitch, each word dripping with fervor.*

 What insolence!
 The audacity to refuse the natural order, to live in a cycle of eternal youth while the rest of us age and wither away!
 Is it a blessing or a curse?
 A gift from the heavens or a mockery of the gods themselves?

-*He pauses, allowing the gravity of his words to settle over the audience like a foreboding mist.*

-This is reality—a reality so strange, it could only be conceived by a universe that delights in the grotesque and the grand!

-*With a final flourish, he extends his arms wide, his face aglow with manic delight.*

 And so, I ask you, my beloved spectators—what will you do with this knowledge?
 Will you envy this jellyfish's ageless dance, or will you embrace the tragedy of our finite existence, where every heartbeat is a precious drop of time?
 The choice, my friends, is yours!